robertsolorzano/GenPk/README.md

 The automatic shredding feature permanently deletes files from your system.
 Use caution and ensure you have backups or no longer need the files before proceeding.

+## Acknowledgments

+This project uses the following open-source tools:

+- **OpenSSL**: For encryption and decryption functionalities.
+[Learn more about OpenSSL](https://www.openssl.org/).
+- **Zenity**: For creating graphical dialog boxes in scripts.
+[Learn more about Zenity](https://help.gnome.org/users/zenity/).
+- **Shred**: For securely deleting files.
+Part of the GNU Core Utilities.
+[Learn more about Shred](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html).

 ## License

 This project is licensed under the MIT license.
 For more information, see [here](https://opensource.org/licenses/MIT).